Ahmedhassan676/Dissertation_UEL_Debutanizer_App/README.md

-# Machine Learning Model Predictor & Analyzer
+# Machine Learning EDA and Model Training

 This is a comprehensive Streamlit web application designed for end-to-end machine learning workflows on time-series and tabular data.
 It allows users to upload a CSV file and perform Exploratory Data Analysis (EDA), anomaly detection, model training, and even process optimization without writing any code.
 Link to deployed App: https://dissertationueldebutanizerapp-5lacwudz9avu8mrn2pffxh.streamlit.app/